brave/brave-wallet-docs/docs/default-wallet.md

 Since extensions sometimes also provide these objects, this setting will help decide which wallet handles these objects.

+Starting in Brave 1.95, this setting only takes effect once the user has created a Brave Wallet.
+Until then Brave injects no provider objects regardless of which option is selected — see [restrictions for providers](/provider-availability).

-Here's a description of each setting:
+Here's a description of each setting (each assumes a wallet has been created):
 - `Extensions (Brave Wallet fallback)` - This is the default.
 Brave Wallet will expose `window.ethereum` and `window.braveSolana` but allow other extensions such as MetaMask to overwrite it.
 - `Brave Wallet` - Exposes `window.ethereum` and `window.braveSolana` and prevents sites and extensions from changing them.
 - `Extensions (no fallback)` - `window.ethereum` and `window.braveSolana` will not be provided by Brave Wallet at all.
 If you have enabled an extension such as MetaMask, it is free to use the provider object.